JWBurgers/deciphering-bitcoin/README.md

 At the moment, I am working on the first part of the book called *Money and Payments*.
 It will consist of an introduction, five chapters, and some concluding observations.
 The chapters are as follows:

 * Chapter 1: Banks and banking
+* Chapter 2: Money, payments, and banking until the early modern period
+* Chapter 3: Money, payments, and banking in Colonial America
-* Chapter 2: Bank payments
+* Chapter 4: Bank payments
-* Chapter 3: Beyond bank payments
+* Chapter 5: Beyond bank payments
-* Chapter 4: Money
+* Chapter 6: Money
-* Chapter 5: Centralized architectures

-At the moment, completed initial drafts of the *Introduction* and *Chhapter 1* have been committed, as well as near complete versions of *Chapter 2* and *Chapter 3*.
+At the moment, completed initial drafts of the *Introduction* and *Chapter 1* have been committed, as well as near complete drafts of *Chapter 4* and *Chapter 5*.